MillenniumEarl/YAM/README.md

 Also it will implement IPC and ContextBridge in the preloads.

 For more information about secure use of IPC see this [repository](https://github.com/reZach/secure-electron-template/blob/master/docs/newtoelectron.md)

+## License

+Under the MIT license.
+See [LICENSE](https://github.com/MillenniumEarl/YAM/blob/master/LICENSE) file for more details.